 - we adopted the Ethics and Respect manifesto whose values unite us and define our group culture, how we make decisions and act as a consequence.
 The principle "Do the right thing!" steers all our interactions with our stakeholders: investors, customers, colleagues and the community;

 - we have put the Corporate Governance, Nomination and Sustainability internal board Committee in charge of ethical matters;

 - we created the position of Chief Ethics Officer who will coordinate all ethical matters.
 This new senior management position guarantees that an ethical culture will be developed with all stakeholders, and, in coordination with the Human Capital departments, will periodically update the Corporate Governance, Nomination and Sustainability Committee, especially with respect to training on ethical matters, whistleblowing - including bullying, inappropriate sexual behaviour, harassment and acts of recrimination.

 Our governance and commitment to ethics is based on a series of documents, procedures and policies.

-The Articles of Association of UniCredit were updated on 27 April 2021 with the amendments to clauses 5 and 6, following the resolutions passed by the Extraordinary Shareholders' Meeting held on 15 April 2021, by the Board of Directors on 5 May 2021 and by the Chairman on 4 October 2021.
+The Articles of Association of UniCredit were updated on 6 October 2021 with the amendments to clause 5, following the resolutions passed by the Extraordinary Shareholders' Meeting on 15 April 2021, by the Board of Directors on 5 May 2021 and by the Chairman on 4 October 2021.

 The "Code of Ethics in accordance with Legislative Decree 231/2001" constitutes an integral part of the Organisation and Management Model and contains the rules aimed at ensuring that the behaviour of the target audience will always be inspired by the principles of integrity, cooperation, loyalty, transparency and mutual respect and the avoidance of conduct that could constitute the criminal or administrative offences included in the list of Legislative Decree 231/01.